 If there are specific hotel/resort restrictions relevant to your holiday, our Travel Specialist will discuss these with you ahead of time.

-All travellers who arrive in the UK from a country not on the exemption list are currently required to self-isolate for 10 days.
 We are constantly monitoring the latest advice and will let you know if anything changes.

 Every hotel, villa, resort and property has undertaken their own measures and protocols, which we are in contact with them about.
 You will be advised of your hotel’s protocols when you speak to your Travel Specialist, but please do get in touch with any other queries.

 If you begin to feel unwell at an airport or train station, do not start your journey and seek medical advice straight away.